sosy-lab/sv-benchmarks/c/loop-scientific-comp/README.txt

-Benchmarks used for numerical analysis and scientific computing :-
+Benchmarks used for numerical analysis and scientific computing.
+Contributed by CS1424, Digital Signal Processing Group , ETCE, ISI Kolkata :

 1) Loop1 : The benchmark computes e^x using taylor series.
 At any iteration of the loop, the computed value by taylor series expansion should be lesser than 1/1-x, such that |x|<1 (Geometric progression).